-- 1. To provide producers and marketers of New Zealand olive oil with a "standard" method for establishing that their oil is of extra virgin quality, as defined by the International Olive Council ("IOC"), and that the oil also meets the higher quality standards established by Olives New Zealand (Olives NZ). - 2.
+- 1. To provide Olives NZ member producers and marketers of New Zealand with a "standard" method for establishing that their oil is of extra virgin quality, as defined by the International Olive Council ("IOC"), and that the oil also meets the higher quality standards established by Olives New Zealand (Olives NZ). - 2.
 To provide consumers with assurance that the oil they purchase is in fact of New Zealand origin and of extra virgin quality. - 3.
-To provide producers and marketers who meet the certification standard with a means of distinguishing their products in the marketplace by the use of the Olives New Zealand trademark the "OliveMark".
+To provide Olives NZ member producers and marketers who meet the certification standard with a means of distinguishing their products in the marketplace by the use of the Olives New Zealand trademark the "OliveMark".